MerkulovDaniil/optim/docs/Materials.md

 * [Blog](http://www.pokutta.com/blog/) by Sebastian Pokutta with great cheat sheets on optimization.

 * [Blog](http://ruder.io/) by Sebastian Ruder about NLP and optimization.

+* [Personal page](https://richtarik.org/) of Peter Richtarik with announcements and news.

 ## Software and apps